 With The Maltings Theatre, Berwick-upon-Tweed, he developed a new piece titled WHAT HAPPENS? featuring the writings of African American Langston Hughes (with songs from the era), performed to live jazz accompaniment.
 In October 2013 he produced the inaugural Paul Robeson Art Is A Weapon Festival in Covent Garden, London, which featured speakers and performers from as far afield as South Africa and Canada.

-As writer-on- attachment with the Liverpool Everyman and Playhouse theatres, he developed a new play titled JUST AN ORDINARY LAWYER which premieres at the Edinburgh Fringe Festival in August 2016, and features as a mainstage production at the National Black Theatre Festival in Winston-Salem, North Carolina in August 2017.
+As writer-on- attachment with the Liverpool Everyman and Playhouse theatres, he developed a new play titled JUST AN ORDINARY LAWYER which premiered at the Edinburgh Fringe Festival in August 2016, and features as a mainstage production at the National Black Theatre Festival in Winston-Salem, North Carolina in August 2017.

 Download Tayo’s biog here.